nagyist/tao-user-guide/src/interactions/inline-choice-interaction.md

 <div class='embed-container'><iframe src="https://www.youtube.com/embed/6eInaifyCVQ?rel=0" frameborder="0" allowfullscreen="true"></iframe></div>

-**Step 5:** Now you can click the preview option in the Action Bar to see what your Inline Choice item looks like.
+**Step 5:** Now you can click the preview option in the Action Bar to see what your Inline Choice interaction looks like.

-For more on how to preview, review its section.
+For more on how to preview, [review its section][i_0020].